AmplitudeAudio/doc-sdk/docs/integration/ambisonic-setup.md

 The `AmbisonicRotator` node applies a spherical harmonic rotation matrix so that sounds appear stable in world space as the listener turns their head.

-## Speaker Presets
+## Output Channel Presets

-When using `AmbisonicDecoder`, choose a speaker preset that matches your output setup:
+The engine's `output` configuration accepts the following `ePlaybackOutputChannels` values to control how many output channels the audio device uses:

 | Preset | Channels | Description |
 |--------|----------|-------------|